Gorresio/whiteprocess/README.md

 Before start the service, configuration file must be configured.

-To find executables running type **whiteprocess check** command with root permission.
+To find executables running type **whiteprocess check_exe** command with root permission.

+To find commands running type **whiteprocess check_cmd** command with root permission.

 Once the configuration file has been completed, you can start the daemon with command **whiteprocess start** how root.